facebook/docusaurus/CONTRIBUTING.md

 ## Bugs

 We use [GitHub Issues](https://github.com/facebook/docusaurus/issues) for our public bugs.
 If you would like to report a problem, take a look around and see if someone already opened an issue about it.
-If you a are certain this is a new, unreported bug, you can submit a [bug report](#reporting-new-issues).
+If you are certain this is a new, unreported bug, you can submit a [bug report](#reporting-new-issues).

 If you have questions about using Docusaurus, contact the Docusaurus Twitter account at [@docusaurus](https://twitter.com/docusaurus), and we will do our best to answer your questions.